aka Zombie Lake

 Howard Vernon (The Mayor), Pierre Escourrou (German Soldier), Anouchka (Helena), Marcia Sharif (Katya), Robert Foster (Morane), Youri Rad (Chanac), Nadine Pascale (Helena’s Mother), Jean Rollin (Stiltz)

 During the 1970s, a cult grew up around French director Jean Rollin (1939-2010) for his fetishistic, strikingly poetic vampire films.
-The films that most of the Rollin cult rest on are his earliest ones that consist of The Rape of the Vampire (1968), The Naked Vampire (1970), Le Frisson des Vampires (1971) and Virgins and Vampires/Caged Virgins (1971).
-Beyond that point, Rollin made numerous films in either the horror or sex genres throughout the 1970s and 80s.
-(See below for Jean Rollin’s other films).
+The films that most of the Rollin cult rest on are his earliest ones, consisting of The Rape of the Vampire (1968), The Naked Vampire (1970), Le Frisson des Vampires (1971) and Requiem for a Vampire (1972).
+Beyond that point, Rollin made numerous films in either the horror or sex/porn genres throughout the 1970s and 80s.
+(See below for Jean Rollin’s other genre films).

 The Nazi zombie film is a sub-genre that has turned up with persistent regularity since the 1970s.
 The fad was kicked off by the modestly effective US-made Shock Waves (1977).
-There was then a cluster of such films made in the early 1980s with Night of the Zombies (1981), Jess Franco’s Oasis of the Zombies (1981) and Zombies’ Lake.
+There was then a cluster of such films made all around the same time in 1980-1 with Night of the Zombies (1981), Jess Franco’s Oasis of the Zombies (1981) and Zombies’ Lake.
 The genre underwent a revival in the late 2000s with Outpost (2007) and Dead Snow (2009), both of which have produced sequels, War of the Dead (2011), even as a Found Footage film shot in First Person Shooter perspective with Bunker of the Dead (2015).
-(For a more detailed overview see the essay Nazis in Fantastic Cinema).
+(For a more detailed overview see my essay Nazis in Fantastic Cinema).